rabeshi/eaamo-website/content/schedule/_index.md

 EAAMO 2022 will be organized as a in-person conference with a virtual option.
 Virtual part of the conference will broadcast the keynote talks and session talks, with a possibility to ask a question using Q&A section.
 Details of the in-person conference format are described below.
 Session events are collapsable and one can see what talks will be presented during the session.

-Both in-person and virtual social vents will be added later, as our social chairs organize them.
+Both in-person and virtual social events will be added later, as our social chairs organize them.
 Events that are organized virtually will have (*virtual*) in the title of the event.

 Please use the following links to jump to the day-specific schedule:\
 [*Jump to: Thursday 10/6*](#thursday-106)\